baljeetsingh99/baljeet-singh97/README.md

 ## About me

 I'm Baljeet Singh.
-Persuing B.tech CSE From Lovely Professional University A Software Developer.
+Persuing B.tech CSE From Lovely Professional University.
+A Developer and Programmer.
 Fresher looking for job opportunities.
 Passionate about programming, have a look on my profile.

-I ocassionally blog and tweet about android.
-Also open sourced few android related stuff.
+I ocassionally blog about programming and cyber security.
+Also interested in Cyber security.

 ## Things I am passionate about